erhan-er/g1K_BilGuide/group/erhan_log.md

 Finally, we finished the project.
 This week, all groups came together and combined all of the parts.
 I and berk integrated the game mode and bilcoin activity part to the database.
 We encountered with some minor problems, but we solved them.

 ### ~ 11.05.2020 ~
 This week we tested the project's functions.
 We detected some issues.
-For example, when the user log in, at the first time he pesss the infomode's go button, program is not working.
+For example, when the user log in, at the first time he press the infomode's go button, program is not working.
 I tried to solve it.
 UPDATE: We solved everything on our project.
 Now, it is completely working.
 ****